FudanSELab/ClassEval/README.md

 * solution_code: the ground-truth class-level code for each task.

-Moreover, we have extracted more fine-grained class-level information from the class skeleton, including:
+More fine-grained class-level information from the class skeleton, including:

 * import_statement: the import statements for each task.